When it comes to blogging, you’ve probably heard that “writing skills for bloggers are essential”. Everybody says that but what does it actually mean?

 Another important thing – BE YOURSELF!Vasy Kafidoff

-Consistent style is exactly what makes you stand out of the competition.
+Consistent style is exactly what makes you stand out from the competition.
 Maybe you choose a humorous approach or strong research, it is up to you.
 But stick to it because if you change the delivery with every post it looks disingenuous.

 Trust is built on the fact that readers know you and expect a certain type of content.
 The original writing style also keeps the readers engaged, looks pleasing, and holds the attention to the end of the text.

 Do not jump from one topic to another because the audience will be confused and unsatisfied.
-If someone is subscribed to your travel blog, they are probably won’t be happy with the post on comfortable sofas.
+If someone is subscribed to your travel blog, they probably won’t be happy with the post on comfortable sofas.
 Even if your advice on that is valid.

 All of that together – style, delivery, and relevancy is what helps to build a brand.
 Some of you might say “well I’m not a brand, I’m just one person”.
 It doesn’t mean that a personal blog cannot be a brand.
 Branding in this case means building a credible online presence and establishing expectations among the readers.
 It is a foundation of building a loyal community.